1 Defining design

 But there seems to be no evidence for non-natural causation.
 That may not mean claims of non-natural causation are false.
 But it does mean that to believe such claims are true is irrational.

 To say a naturally occuring thing is like a designed and made thing is to make an argument from analogy.
 If such an argument ignores material differences, the analogy is false, or at least unconvincing.

-5 To say that, if we do not know
+5 To say that, if we do

 8 March 2018